Alzheimer's disease affects your brain function, memory and behaviour. Learn more about its symptoms, diagnosis

-Bell’s palsy is a sudden weakness or paralysis of facial muscles, usually on one side of the face.
-Learn how to boost the chances of a full recovery.
+Bell’s palsy is a sudden weakness or paralysis of facial muscles on one side of the face.
+Find out how to boost the chances of a full recovery.

 Epilepsy is a long-term condition that affects 1 in 50 Australians.
 Learn more about the causes, how it is diagnosed and the types of seizures.